Laughter Is The Best Medicine And Here Are The Reasons Why

 You've heard that laughter is the best medicine many times, but have you ever found out exactly why?
 It actually benefits everything about you, and ultimately that includes your relationships with others.

 You will find that laughter is good for your body, your mind and your social connections.
-To get started, watch this cute baby with a wonderful laugh...you'll definitely be smiling all the way through!
+To get started, watch this video discussing the many benefits of laughter:

 Laughter Is The Best Medicine For Your Body